-5. Freebies: Unrecorded complimentary drinks to guests and staff
+Freebies: Unrecorded complimentary drinks to guests and staff.

 And that’s usually where the mystery ends, staff fired, with things going back to normal, or does it?

-12 years ago Uberbartools™ was presented with the above conundrum; we had a victim (the bar owner/operator) with the assumed motivation for the crime, money, yet there seemed to be no conclusive proof any of the above 6 suspects were to blame..
+12 years ago, Überbartools™ was presented with this conundrum; we had a victim (the bar owner/operator) with the assumed motivation for the crime, money, yet there seemed to be no conclusive proof any of the above 6 suspects were to blame.

-Surprisingly there was, something so obvious we totally missed or dismissed it, because the eventual answer was so obvious no one bothered to check their Speed Pourers and Liquor Measures; the very items used in a bar to minimize or eliminate loss in the first place.
+Surprisingly, there was something so obvious we totally missed or dismissed it.
+The eventual answer was so obvious no one bothered to check their Speed Pourers and Liquor Measures - the very items used in a bar to minimize or eliminate loss in the first place.

 Let’s face it, slinging out drinks based on the possibility that the “cops could raid the joint any minute” was a pretty powerful motivator to push out drinks fast.

-In this process 4 things seemed to get lost in the art of cocktail making, recently re-discovered: cocktails must be MEMORABLE, CONSISTENT to taste, PROFITABLY made, valued by a guest to create the NEXT DRINK ordered.
+In this process, four things seemed to get lost in the art of cocktail making, recently rediscovered: cocktails must be memorable, consistent to taste, profitably made, valued by a guest to create the next drink ordered.

-Quality sacrificed results in continuing product failure/breakage, the products purchased become by default is a consumable, something not valued, think straws, coasters and glassware.
+Quality sacrificed results in continuing product failure/breakage, the products purchased become consumable by default, something not valued - think straws, coasters and glassware.

-As measures are round by design, we know from physics this creates a surface tension or bubble/lens called the meniscus.
-This adds 3-5mL (1/10-1/6Oz) to a 30mL or 1 Oz serve.
+As measures are round by design, we know from physics that this creates a surface tension or bubble/lens called the meniscus.
+This adds 3-5mL (1/10-1/6oz) to a 30mL or 1oz serve.

-Pouring out from a round measure makes it easy to spill, a watching guests expects a bartender to pour more spirits into their drink to compensate for the spills.. and therein lies part of the wastage issue.
+Pouring out from a round measure makes it easy to spill.
+A watching guest would expect a bartender to pour more spirits into their drink to compensate for the spills.. and therein lies part of the wastage issue.

-Cheaply made, subject to continuous breakage and replacement.
+Cheaply-made pourers are subject to continuous breakage and replacement.

 Here’s what the times equate to in volume:

-Further spirits loss is caused from bottle neck leakage when corks attached to speed pourers do not seal bottles correctly creating liquid streaming coming out from around corks/bottle neck seal.
+Further spirits loss is caused from bottle neck leakage when corks attached to speed pourers do not seal bottles correctly, causing liquid to stream out from around corks/bottle neck seal.